aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

          volumeType: gp3
          volumeSize: 20Gi
    ```
-   **NOTE**: If you do not specify `amiSelectorTerms` before upgrading with the Ubuntu `amiFamily`, the conversion webhook will fail.
-If you do this, update your EC2NodeClass to specify amiSelectorTerms on v1beta1, resolving the conversion webhook failures.

 * **amiSelectorTerms and amiFamily**: For v1, `amiFamily` is no longer required if you instead specify an `alias` in `amiSelectorTerms` in your `EC2NodeClass`.
 You need to update your `amiSelectorTerms` and `amiFamily` if you are using:
    * A Custom amiFamily.
-You must ensure that the node you add the `karpenter.sh/unregistered` taint in your UserData.
+You must ensure that the node you add the `karpenter.sh/unregistered:NoExecute` taint in your UserData.
    * An Ubuntu AMI, as described earlier.

 ### Before upgrading to `v1.1.0`